diskree/AchieveToDo-ModPack/README.md

 Only for singleplayer game!
 Each world you create includes a [BlazeandCave's datapack](https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-1-12/) with 1000+ achievements.
 Your opportunities open depending on the achievements counter.
 In the beginning you can't even jump and eat.

 The modpack adds a "AchieveToDo" tab to the achievements window.
-You will not know what is blocked until you not try it.
+You won't know what's blocked until you try something that's forbidden.
 From the beginning this tab will look like this:

 ![image](https://user-images.githubusercontent.com/96978370/200839325-67781720-c128-49e4-b855-dfdf1d92e93c.png)